home-assistant/architecture/adr/0008-code-owners.md

 Withdrawing code ownership can happen, and it is sad to see an active code owner leaving the project.

-A code owner may open up a PR to removing oneself as a code owner.
+A code owner may open up a PR to remove oneself as a code owner.
 However, this should only be accepted after the last contribution to the integration, made by the contributor, is released in a stable Home Assistant release.

 ## Consequences